animgoeth/ARA-CNN/README.md

 Execute the following command:

-`python src/ara_cnn.py --output-path /your/output/path --dataset-path /your/dataset/path`
+`python src/ara_cnn.py --output-path /your/output/path --dataset-path /your/dataset/path --epochs EPOCHS`

 This command starts the training process on data in `/your/dataset/path/train`.
 After training, it performs inference on images in `/your/dataset/path/test` and writes all results to `/your/output/path/ara_cnn.txt` and the trained model to `/your/output/path/ara_cnn.h5`.
+The number of training epochs is set with the `--epochs` option.

 `ara_cnn.txt` has the following format: